GEO5915 – Ecological Climatology

 - ecology/evolution (Biosciences)

 It will be an advantage with a good understanding of numerical and statistical methods and experience with climate modeling or bioinformatics.

 There are two compulsory weeks with teaching activities: one week early in the semester at UiO with lectures and computer laboratory exercises, and one week in the middle of the semester as a field trip to a selected location in Norway.
 During these two weeks, the students will orally present results of exercises.

 Also, the teaching will include the following:

-- Between the two weeks students will work on individual assigned topics, leading to submission of an obligatory report before the second week.
-In addition, students will work on material being prepared for the second week.
+Between the two weeks, students will work on individual assigned topics, leading to the submission of an obligatory report before the second week.
+Also, students will work on the material being prepared for the second week.